Titulus Regius: Repeal

 Henry almost succeeded in suppressing the Titulus Regius.
 The 100-year gap during which Titulus Regius was censored coincided with the ruling period of the Tudor dynasty.
 It was known that Richard had claimed that a marriage pre-contract invalidated Edward's sons' right to the throne, but it was not known who Edward's supposed "real" wife was.
-Thomas More assumed that the Act referred to Edward's longtime mistress, Elizabeth Lucy, a view that was repeated until Buck discovered the original document.
+Thomas More assumed that the act referred to Edward's longtime mistress, Elizabeth Lucy, a view that was repeated until Buck discovered the original document.

-Edward IV's first son, though Titulus Regius annulled his reign, is still counted as Edward V to emphasize that Richard III was an usurper.
+Edward IV's first son, though Titulus Regius annulled his reign, is still counted as Edward V to emphasise that Richard III was a usurper.
 Thus, Henry VII's grandson was numbered Edward VI.